CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 **- Interest on cash/margin; FX/ops fees :** Net interest on **idle cash** and **margin loans**; **FX conversion spreads**; operational fees (wire/withdrawal, custody/settlement pass-throughs, marketdata plans).

 **- Securities lending revenue share :** Revenue from lending out fully-paid or margin securities to short sellers.
-Some brokers share a portion with clients;
+Some brokers share a portion with clients.

 <h4><ins> Best Execution & Routing</ins></h4>

-**- Price, likelihood of fill, speed, costs (holistic best-ex) :**
+**- Price, likelihood of fill, speed, costs (holistic best-ex) :** “Best execution” means the broker seeks the **best overall outcome** (generally through SOR).
+The strategy depends on customer **instructions** (urgent vs patient, lit-only vs allow dark).

-**- High-level routing disclosures/policies :**
+**- High-level routing disclosures/policies :** Brokers publish how they route orders (venues used, use of dark/SIs/wholesalers, internalization) and provide post-trade reports (where your order filled, timestamps).
+Policies explain when they post vs take, try midpoint/dark, or split across venues, and how fees/rebates and conflicts are handled all within their best execution framework.

 <h4><ins> Key Takeaways</ins></h4>